aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_deposit`

 Depositing funds into a channel after creation should allow channels to be more long lived due to the increased ease of balancing them out.
-The amount of tokens sent along with this transaction will get locked up just like the initial deposit.
+The amount of coins sent along with this transaction will get locked up just like the initial deposit.